 Whether your limb deformity is congenital or is the result of disease or injury, the specialists at Foot & Ankle Specialists of Ohio are experienced in correcting lower extremity problems.
-Located in Mentor, Chardon, and Geneva, Ohio, this team is committed to effectively repairing your bones and getting you as active and mobile as you’d like to be.
+Located in Mentor, Chardon, Westlake, Geneva and Cleveland, Ohio, this team is committed to effectively repairing your bones and getting you as active and mobile as you’d like to be.
 To discuss your limb deformity correction, call or book an appointment online today.

 Lower limb deformity is a condition that affects the appearance and function of the leg.
 Limb deformities can cause a lack of mobility and could create complications for other bones, muscles, tendons, and ligaments.